1933 Steinway L - Restoration

 With the strings removed, our specialist carefully shimmed the soundboard cracks - a precise and painstaking process that restores the tonal integrity of this critical component.

-The full action and newly rebushed keys laid out in the workshop, ready for reassembly.
+The full action and newly rebushed and rekeytopped keys laid out in the workshop, ready for reassembly.
 Each of the 88 key bushings was replaced with fresh cloth, restoring the smooth, precise guidance that defines a properly functioning keyboard.

 Home at last.